Columbia University to pay $200 million settlement to federal government over anti-discrimination investigations

 "This agreement marks an important step forward after a period of sustained federal scrutiny and institutional uncertainty.
 The settlement was carefully crafted to protect the values that define us and allow our essential research partnership with the federal government to get back on track.
 Importantly, it safeguards our independence, a critical condition for academic excellence and scholarly exploration, work that is vital to the public interest," Acting University President Claire Shipman said in a statement.

+In a post to Truth Social, President Trump praised the deal, calling it a "historic agreement with Columbia University."

+"Columbia has agreed to pay a penalty of $200 Million Dollars to the United States Government for violating Federal Law, in addition to over $20 Million to their Jewish employees who were unlawfully targeted and harassed," Mr. Trump wrote.
+"Columbia has also committed to ending their ridiculous DEI policies, admitting students based ONLY on MERIT, and protecting the Civil Liberties of their students on campus."

-U.S. Secretary of Education Linda McMahon reacted to the settlement in a statement.
+U.S. Secretary of Education Linda McMahon also reacted to the settlement in a statement.

 "Columbia's reforms are a roadmap for elite universities that wish to regain the confidence of the American public by renewing their commitment to truth-seeking, merit, and civil debate.
 I believe they will ripple across the higher education sector and change the course of campus culture for years to come.
 A sincere thank you to President Trump, members of the federal Task Force to Combat Antisemitism, and those at Columbia who negotiated over the last several months and made this deal a reality," she said, in part.